Florida station (RTD): Station layout

-During planning and construction, RTD designated the station "Medical Center of Aurora – Florida"; the reference to the hospital was dropped prior to the station's opening on February 24, 2017.
+The station's pedestrian bridge crosses Interstate 225 and connects it with HCA HealthONE Aurora and its medical offices, as well as residential areas on the west side of I-225.
+During planning and construction, RTD designated the station's name as "Medical Center of Aurora", referencing the name of the hospital at the time.
+This reference was dropped prior to the station's opening on February 24, 2017.

-This is the southern terminus of the H line, trains use a pocket track just north of the station to reverse directions.
+The station does not have a parking lot or bus connections.